 Taipei China helps to improve people’s lives and environments in the countries where the EBRD works through generous funding for a wide range of projects.

 Taipei China and the EBRD: at a glance

-The EBRD works closely with Taiwanese banks involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments (such as letters of credit or payment guarantees) that are issued by banks in countries where we work to foreign confirming banks.
+The EBRD works closely with banks from Taipei China involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments (such as letters of credit or payment guarantees) that are issued by banks in countries where we work to foreign confirming banks.

 Through the Programme the EBRD has supported 101 export and import transactions of companies from Taipei China, totalling €30.2 million.
 Twelve local banks and branches have joined the programme as confirming banks.

 From 2015 to December 2019, entities from Taipei China won one contract worth € 36 million.